texttechnologylab/Va.Si.Li-Lab/Documentation/docs/getting_started/meta_interactions.md

-# Player Controller
-Instead of the XRInteraction that unity provides, this Camera uses the [META INTERACTION SDK](https://developer.oculus.com/documentation/unity/unity-before-you-begin/).

 ## OVRCameraRigInteraction

 If you have the CoreSDK/InteractionSDK Assets installed, delete the Default Camera in your scene and just add this prefab into your scene.
 This Camera works both with Controllers and Handtracking by default.